Being able to prepare food and cook is a basic part of caring for yourself.

 Have a loved one on a pureed food diet?
 Check out my Ultimate Guide to Pureed Food by clicking here!

-Other tools to think about are easy to use can openers and small coffee makers.
-There are even manual and automatic devices for opening jars for seniors.
+Other tools to think about are easy-to-use can openers and small coffee makers.
+There are even manual and automatic devices for seniors to open jars.

-If you found this guide helpful, please also share it on your social networks with friends and family!
+If you found this guide helpful, please share it with friends and family on your social networks!

 I am also looking for cookware that has helper handles.
 These would be so helpful in distributing/balancing the weight in full pots, pans or skillets.
 Several times I have had to use both hands to carry a saucepan to the sink to be drained of the water my meal choice had been boiling in.
 Or a step in meal preparation requiring lift and move the cookware holding my work, although a lesser strain.
 My hands have slipped more than once on that path to the sink or over the stovetop.
 Hence, my search for “helper handles”.
 I have seen a couple here and there.
 I would think other seniors and/or disabled would find them useful as I do.